MA 51: Description

 The model is unusual in that the driving cab could double as passenger accommodation.
 A door existed which, when opened, allowed access to the control panel.
 A folding seat was attached to the side of the door, allowing for the conductor to be seated.
-When the door was closed, it hid the control panel allowing for additional space for passengers.
+When the door was closed, it hid the control panel allowing additional passenger space.

 MA on Line 13

-RATP decided to place the MA on Paris Métro Line 13, a forked line whose branches were poorly serviced during off-peak hours and which also had a terminus newly adapted to the MA model of rolling stock.
+RATP decided to place the MA 51 on Line 13, a forked line whose branches were poorly serviced during off-peak hours and which also had a terminus newly adapted to the MA rolling stock.
 Trains circulated with two coupled trainsets during peak hours and single trainsets during off-peak hours.

-Ordered late, the MA51 arrived on line 13 in 1952, and allowed for the extension of the line from Porte de Saint-Ouen to Carrefour Pleyel.
+Ordered late, the MA51 arrived on line 13 in 1952, allowing for line 13's extension from Porte de Saint-Ouen to Carrefour Pleyel.